Brand Names: Botox, Botox Cosmetic

-Botox is also used to treat certain eye muscle conditions caused by nerve disorders.
+Botox is also used to treat certain eye muscle conditions caused by nerve disorders in adults and children who are at least 12 years old.
 This includes uncontrolled blinking or spasm of the eyelids, and a condition in which the eyes do not point in the same direction.

-Botox Cosmetic is used to temporarily lessen the appearance of facial wrinkles.
+Botox Cosmetic is used to temporarily lessen the appearance of facial wrinkles in adults.

-Botox may also be used for other purposes not listed in this medication guide.
+Botox may also be used for purposes not listed in this medication guide.